leonardschneider/macrogen/README.md

 TraitOf
 -------

 The `TraitOf` generic trait allows building a trait from an implementation class.
 It will export any public val, var or def into inheriting trait.
-It helps you remove some boilerplate.
+Get rid of boilerplate.

 e.g. from test specs
 ```scala